project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/73-stephanie-race-demystifying-science-to-help-farmers-to-make-better-decisions.md

 ---
-title: 73 Stephanie Race, demystifying science to help farmers to make better decisions
+title: 73 Stephanie Race Demystifying Science To Help Farmers To Make Better Decisions
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-02-18)